suvoooo/Machine_Learning/README.md

 *1912018: SVMdemo.py*, this program shows the effect of using RBF kernel to map from 2d space to 3d space.
 Animation requires ffmpeg in unix system.

 *05032019: IBM_Python_Web_Scrapping.ipynb*, Deals with basic web scrapping, string handling, image manipulation while we generate fake cover for our band.

+*05032019: datacleaning*, Folder containing files and images related to data cleaning with pandas.
+For more details check [Medium](https://medium.com/@saptashwa/data-handling-using-pandas-cleaning-and-processing-3aa657dc9418).